 It's a fun neighborhood to stroll on foot.
-In addition to the galleries and artists' studios, browse the artistic gift items at the JaM JAr, or relax with refreshments from Atlas Coffee, the Criminal Baking Company & Undercover Noshery, or the Spinster Sisters (see photo on the right).
+In addition to the galleries and artists' studios, browse the artistic gift items at the JaM JAr, or relax with refreshments from Atlas Coffee or the Spinster Sisters (see photo on the right).

 There are also several nail and hair salons in the neighborhood, and photography enthusiasts can pick up supplies or rent equipment at Jerimiah's Photo Corner.

 Several other downtown Santa Rosa attractions are nearby.
 The lush lawns and outdoor sculptures in the city's Juilliard Park forms the northern edge of SOFA.
 And across from the eastern edge of the park you'll find the Luther Burbank Home & Gardens, where the world-renowned horticulturist lived and experimented with plants for most of his 50-year career.
 About half a mile to the west (across Highway 101), the historic Railroad Square district offers an authentic old-town ambiance as a setting for antique shops, specialty stores, restaurants, lodging, entertainment, and live theater.